What Happened When I Used My Phone on the Mean Streets of Kiev

 And, nothing happened.

-PPS, yes, after four years using nothing but my Fuji X-Pro 1 camera – I decided to challenge myself with a few weeks of mobile-phone-photography, and I’ll tell you all about my experience, soon.
+PS, yes, after four years using nothing but my Fuji X-Pro 1 camera – I decided to challenge myself with a few weeks of mobile-phone-photography.
+It was great, but nothing will replace my Fuji.